 -Dissolve matrix in smallest amount possible of acetone at the bottom of chamber.
 Dry with gas.
 Affix slide to bottom of condenser, seal chamber.
-Fill condenser with ice.
-DAN and DHB should be sublimated at 110C for 7 minutes.
-Cold trap should be full of dry ice and acetone to keep vacuum pump clean, although this is not necessary to reach vacuum quickly.
-Adjust leak valve to keep vacuum between 40 and 50 mTorr.
+Fill condenser with ice (no water needed).
+Sublimate matrix at appropriate temperature and time (see chart).
+DAN should be sublimated at 110C for 7 minutes.
+Cold trap should be full of dry ice and ethanol to keep vacuum pump clean over time, although this is not necessary to reach vacuum quickly.
+Adjust leak valve as necessary to keep vacuum between 40 and 50 mTorr.
 You may find that the recommended time and temperature deposit too much or too little matrix; if you can't see the teaching marks through the matrix or if you can barely see any matrix, you will need to adjust the time in the chamber.
 Too much matrix can suppress target ions; too little will prevent ionization of target molecules.